axelwalter/umetaflow-gui/win_exe_with_pyinstaller.md

 ```
 #### 🚀 <code> After successfully completing all these steps, the Windows executable will be available in the dist folder.</code>

-> [!NOTE]
-you can still change the configuration of streamlit app with .streamlit/config.toml file e-g provide different port, change upload size etc
+:pencil: you can still change the configuration of streamlit app with .streamlit/config.toml file e-g provide different port, change upload size etc

-> [!TIP]
-> if problem with altair, Try version altair==4.0.1, and again compile
+ℹ️ if problem with altair, Try version altair==4.0.1, and again compile

 ## Build executable in github action automatically
 Automate the process of building executables for your project with the GitHub action example [Test streamlit executable for Windows with pyinstaller](https://github.com/OpenMS/streamlit-template/blob/main/.github/workflows/test-win-exe-w-pyinstaller.yaml)